 Reciprocal elite perks on American

-In addition to the international upgrade certificate you receive on American, there’s also a larger reciprocal upgrade agreement between Alaska and American.
+Alaska and American have a reciprocal upgrade agreement.
 Specifically, you can potentially be eligible for first class upgrades on American, as well as Main Cabin Extra seating.
 The value of this obviously depends based on how much you fly with American.

 Is Alaska Mileage Plan MVP Gold 75K status worth it?